93lucasp/notonlycss/events/nuxt-1.md

 ---
 title: Nuxt
-abstract: The Nuxt.js event will be an oppurtunity to learn more about this framework
+abstract: The first online meetup organized by Not Only CSS will be on Nuxt.js.
+If you are starting to use this Vue.js framework or you want to discover more about it, Join our event!
 image: /uploads/random.jpg
 date: Coming soon
 ---